chendaichao/Hilbert-Huang-transform/README.md

 ## Implementation

 We implement the Hilbert-Huang transform in *python*.
-The main algorithm is implement in [hht.py](hht.py).
+The main HHT algorithm is implement in [torchHHT/hht.py](torchHHT/hht.py). [torchHHT/visualization.py](torchHHT/visualization.py) provide functions to plot the extracted IMFs and the resulting Hilbert spectrum.

 The example of the mixing chirps shown above is given in the *Jupyter notebook* [demo.ipynb](demo.ipynb).